The power of music

 Our vision at Brierley is to engage and inspire children to develop a lifelong love of music and increase their self-confidence, creativity and imagination.
 We foster the life skills of self-discipline and commitment.
 Music unites our school and develops a sense of community and Christianity where children feel a sense of achievement and are proud to share their musical skills.
 Every child has the opportunity to play a musical instrument and listen to and appraise a range of musical artists.

 Key Stage 2 children are given the opportunity to learn how to play a musical instrument.
 We offer weekly guitar, brass and woodwind tuition through the use of peripatetic teachers so that children can become specialists in a chosen instrument.
-The year 1, 2 and 5 classes are supported by the Wider Opportunities Music Service.
-Years 1 and 2 learn both singing, through the Kodaly approach, and recorder playing as a means to learning how to read musical notation, while the year 5 children are taught how to play the clarinet.
+The year 4 class is supported by the Wider Opportunities Music Service, learning to play the trombone.

 Our music curriculum is also supported and enhanced by the Barnsley Music Service who visit school to perform to the children and teach them about different instruments.